PlanktoScope/PlanktoScope/documentation/docs/reference/software/interfaces/mqtt.md

 ```
 This  JSON message initiates image capture with the pump moving 1mL forward and captures 200 frames.
 When capturing images, the system uses the specified volume and number of frames to manage the capture process, adjusting the pump's direction as required.

-If the imager/image update_config command is not called beforehand, this command will report a status/imager “Started” status and then do nothing.
+Currently, if a `update_config` command is sent before the `image` command, the `image` command will report a status/imager “Started” status and then do nothing (this is a software bug).

 **Authorized values for `image` action(on `imager/image` topic):**